Conway Christian School: Athletics

 The Conway Christian Eagles compete in the 2A Classification administered by the Arkansas Activities Association.
 Conway Christian offers the opportunity to participate in football, baseball, softball, volleyball, bowling (boys/girls), cross country (boys/girls), golf (boys/girls), basketball (boys/girls), cheer, tennis (boys/girls), and track and field (boys/girls).
 Conway Christian athletes have been successful at both the regional and state levels, and several athletes have accepted college athletic scholarships.
+The CCS men's golf and American football teams both won 2A state championships in 2024.

+Clubs

+CCS offers a wide variety of clubs for its students to participate in.
+These clubs include: arts, drama, quiz bowl, marching band, choir, and color guard.
+The high school quiz bowl team has been dominant since its formation in 2008, winning a total of 6 championships.